ssktanaka/deepSeaSamGame/README.md

 Collect shrimp and shells along the way to earn points and keep Hootie nimble.
 Aim for a new high score each time you play.

 <img src="https://lh6.ggpht.com/dqhoDUEcS8WM-iqmzCCH2aTZXm5E7U4otOINNIGBmwegiNtGX1rt2jK79pTQE7YoGgkH=h900" align="right">

-### Additional Notes

-This game was created as part of the Creative Digital Media MSc. program at the Dublin Institute of Technology.
-The full [UX, visual design, and development process can be seen here](http://www.sanettetanaka.com/#/hootie-puff/).